 It is unlikely that you will cause any harm if you give your child too much lactulose by mistake.
-If you are concerned, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you are concerned, contact your doctor or local NHS services (details at end of leaflet).

 Have the medicine bottle with you if you telephone for advice.